ranizilpelwar/tic_tac_toe_web/README.md

 To run tests, execute the following command:
 Using rspec: "rspec"
-Using bundle: bundle exec rspec spec/
+Using bundle: "bundle exec rspec spec/"